 The sawfly above is Rhogogaster viridis in the Tenthredinidae family which has 900 European species, and almost 400 species in Britain.

 In this species the pterostigma on the front edge of the forewing is either all green or all yellow, and you can just make this out as she has not completely closed her wings.
 Adults of this species fly from may to August and are 10 - 13 mm long.
 The head and thorax are green with black markings.

 The larvae eat a wide variety of leaves, and is green, grey or yellow with black spots along the sides.
 It is found on willow, poplar, alder spirea.
 It is found in forest edges and clearings.

-On the right is a drawing and on the left a photograph of a saw fly saw used in cutting into plants.
+Below is a drawing and above a photograph of a saw fly saw used in cutting into plants.
 The saw is actually a pair of blades.
 Most saw flies have such structures, but some species have a more conventional ovipositor that sticks out of the rear and looks more like a drill than a saw.
 These are often given the name of horntails or wood wasps - see below.

 The larva often feed communally on the edges of leaves.
 When disturbed they hold on to the leaf with their front legs and wave their rear ends in the air.

 They are often rejected as food items by birds and lizards.
 And they do have the warning coloration of black/yellow, which means that they probably do not taste nice.

 Pupation takes place in a cocoon.